anjalimutha/Realtor.com_Selenium_Automation/README.md

-To run this project, install eclipse eclipse (preferably latest version), if you do not have one in your local machine.
+To run this project, install <a href="https://www.eclipse.org/downloads/">Eclipse (Preferably latest version)</a> , if you do not have one in your local machine.

 In eclipse go to Windows >> Perspective >> Open Perspective >> Other >> Git